-Aviva has explained that the rules of its personal pension meant a customer had a right to transfer their pension plan to any scheme capable (and willing) to accept a recognised transfer under Section 169 of the Finance Act 2004.
+Phoenix has explained that the rules of its personal pension meant a customer had a right to transfer their pension plan to any scheme capable (and willing) to accept a recognised transfer under Section 169 of the Finance Act 2004.
 The HMRC registration of the scheme meant it fulfilled those criteria.
-Although Aviva didn't make any further enquiries of HMRC here, I have no reason to think additional enquiries would have highlighted any problems.
+Although Phoenix hasn't been able to show us it made any further enquiries of HMRC here, I have no reason to think additional enquiries would have highlighted any problems.

 A statutory right to transfer to a SSAS would also exist given that the sponsoring employer of the SSAS was Mr K's own company of which he was acting as a director.
-To ensure that it would have been necessary for Aviva to inspect the SSAS trust deed and rules - again it doesn't seem that was done.
-When considering the second tranche of transfers Aviva did ask for that information from the scheme administrator but it wasn't received.
-But it appears Mr K was entitled to secure transfer credits as a member of that SSAS using his Aviva personal pension, given he was clearly holding office as a director of that employer at the time.
+To ensure that it would have been necessary for Phoenix to inspect the SSAS trust deed and rules - again it doesn't seem that was done.
+But it appears Mr K was entitled to secure transfer credits as a member of that SSAS using his Phoenix personal pension, given he was clearly holding office as a director of that employer at the time.